yusuzech/web-scraping-projects/README.md

 * rotate proxy/ip
 * auto-retry failed requests
 * store all failed requests and retry them after all other tasks are completed

+## Utility

+Utility functions/scripts such as:

+* Send gmail for: periodic reports, errors and failures etc.